-In short the notary confirms the signature of the client and thereafter the Jersey Legalisation Office confirms the notaries signature.
-Following that the appropriate embassy, consulate or chamber of commerce will confirm the signature appended by the official at the Jersey Legalisation Office.
+In short, the Notary confirms the signature of the client and thereafter the Jersey Legalisation Office confirms the Notary’s signature.
+Following that, the appropriate embassy, consulate or chamber of commerce will confirm the signature appended by the official at the Jersey Legalisation Office.

 If the country receiving the document is a signatory to the Hague Convention; the Jersey Legalisation Office can certify the Notary’s signature and seal (an Apostille) and so no further steps are required.
 This is invariably a quicker procedure than the standard legalisation route.